-Aura runs regular local research to gauge the cyber security issues and problems its customers and potential customers struggle with.
+Aura runs regular local research to gauge the cyber security issues and problems facing its customers and potential customers.

 General manager Peter Bailey says Aura does this because there is a wealth of international research, but that doesn’t always paint a clear picture of what happens in New Zealand.
-There is local reporting from Cert, but that only covers reported attacks.
+While there is local reporting from Cert, it only covers reported attacks.

 He says he suspects this is because more companies are relying on technology to help solve their security problems.
 They think that moving to the cloud and buying security tools makes them safer.

 This could be a mistake.
 There’s little point in building a secure castle for data if staff members open the front door.